French Kiss (1995 film): Plot

 American history teacher Kate lives in Canada with her fiancé Charlie, a doctor.
 When Charlie urges her to accompany him to Paris for an upcoming conference, she declines, partly due to her fear of flying, lactose intolerance and her pending application to become a Canadian citizen.

 Days later, Charlie calls Kate, saying he has fallen in love with a French woman, Juliette, and will not be returning.
 Determined to win him back, Kate boards a flight to Paris and is seated next to smarmy Frenchman Luc Teyssier, whom she instantly dislikes.
-Luc, who comes from a family of vintners, is smuggling a stolen diamond necklace in an American grape vine.
+Luc, who comes from a family of vintners, is smuggling a stolen diamond necklace and an American grape vine.
 He plans to sell the necklace and use the vine to create his own vineyard.
 Knowing Kate is unlikely to be searched at customs, he hides them in her bag.

 At the airport in Paris, Luc is spotted by Inspector Jean-Paul Cardon, who offers him a ride home and searches his bag for signs of criminality.
 Cardon is aware of Luc's profession but encourages him to stop and is unwilling to arrest him because Luc once saved his life.

 Kate waits for Charlie in the lobby of his hotel, but faints when she sees him kissing the beautiful, glamorous Juliette.
 A French thief, Bob, steals her luggage while she's out.
 Luc arrives to retrieve the vine and necklace, and helps Kate identify the thief, whom Luc knows.
 At Bob's apartment, he admits to having sold her passport and given away her clothes, but the vine is still there.

 Kate attempts to get help from both the American and Canadian embassies, but she is denied help as she sought Canadian citizenship without disclosing a prior felony conviction for possession of marijuana.
 She books a train to Cannes to pursue Charlie, who is traveling with Juliette to meet her parents.
 Luc, having discovered the necklace is not with the vine and must be in Kate's bag, arrives and pretends to be interested in helping her win Charlie back.